tgi-io/tgi-core/spec/README.md

 <blockquote>returns <strong>punchedCards</strong> as expected
 </blockquote>
 #### storeType
-<p>storeType defaults to Store Class Name but can be set to suite the app architecture.</p>
+storeType defaults to Store Class Name but can be set to suite the app architecture.

 &nbsp;<b><i>storeType can be set in constructor:</i></b>
 ```javascript
 return new SurrogateStore({storeType: 'legacyStorage'}).storeType;